dayjyun/job-board-api/README.md

 ## Technologies Used

 The Job Board API is built using the following technologies:
+  - **IntelliJ**: Integrated development environment for software development.
+  - **Programming Language**: The API is developed using Java 17.
+  - **Framework**: The API is built on Spring Boot version 2.7.8.
+  - **Project Management**: [GitHub Projects](https://github.com/users/dayjyun/projects/7/views/1) is utilized for project management and tracking progress.
+  - **Documentation Tool**: Google Docs is used for documenting daily stand-ups and stand-downs.
-  - **Version Control**: Github is used for version control.
+  - **Version Control**: GitHub is used for version control.
 The codebase can be found at [GitHub Repository](https://github.com/dayjyun/job-board-api/commits/main).
-  - **Project Management**: [Github Projects](https://github.com/users/dayjyun/projects/7/views/1) is utlilized for project management and tracking progress.
   - **Documentation**: The API documentation is maintained in the GitHub Wiki, providing additional resources and information.
+  -
   - **Web Browser**: The API is compatible with Google Chrome Browser.
-  - **Documentation Tool**: Google Docs is used for documenting daily stand-ups and stand-downs.
+  -
   - **Entity Relationship Diagram (ERD)**: [Dbdiagram.io](https://dbdiagram.io/d/644ad886dca9fb07c42b4c62) is used to create the ERD for the database design.
   - **Database**: H2 database is used during development, accessible at [H2 Database Console](http://localhost:8080/h2-console/login.jsp).
   - **Secret Key Generation**: The secret key generator provided by [GRC](https://www.grc.com/passwords.htm) is used to generate secure secret keys.
   - **Application Generator**: [Spring Initializer](https://start.spring.io/) is used to boostrap the project structure.
 The project is built using Maven.
-  - **Programming Language**: The API is developed using Java 17.
-  - **Framework**: The API is built on Spring Boot version 2.7.11.
+  -
   - **Packaging**: The API is packaged as a JAR file.
+  -
-  - **API Testing**: Postman is used to test the API endpoints and manage the workspace.
+  - **API Testing**: [Postman](https://www.postman.com/) is used to test the API endpoints and manage the workspace.
   - **Markdown Table Generator**: The Markdown table generator available at [Tables Generator](https://www.tablesgenerator.com/markdown_tables) is used to create Markdown tables.

 ## Documentation